-On July 24, 2002, the House of Representatives of the 107th Congress unanimously passed H.Con.Res.
-188, which called upon the PRC to cease persecution of Falun Gong practitioners.
 On March 12, 2003, 83 Members of Congress signed a letter sponsored by Representative Anna Eshoo, which called upon the PRC government to "do everything possible to ensure Charles Li's safety and effect his immediate release."
 According to the State Department, U.S. consular officials have visited or spoken to Mr. Li almost weekly since his arrest and have monitored his condition and treatment.
-On October 16, 2003, H.Con.Res.
-304 was introduced, calling upon the PRC government to cease human rights violations against Falun Gong practitioners in China and stop its harassment of Falun Gong members in the United States.

-For five consecutive years (1999-2003), the U.S. Department of State has designated China a "country of particular concern" for "particularly severe violations of religious freedom," including its persecution of Falun Gong.
+On October 4, 2004, the House of Representatives agreed to H.Con.Res.
+304, which called upon the PRC government to cease persecution of religious and Falun Gong practitioners in China and stop harassment of Falun Gong members in the United States.
+For six consecutive years (1999-2004), the U.S. Department of State has designated China a "country of particular concern" for "particularly severe violations of religious freedom," including its persecution of Falun Gong.
 An ongoing ban on the export of crime control and detection instruments and equipment to China satisfies the requirements of P.L.
 105-292, the Freedom from Religious Persecution Act of 1998, which authorizes the President to impose sanctions upon countries that violate religious freedom.